1 John declares that “God is love.”

 The central belief of Christianity – that Christ was God made man, that he was crucified, died, was buried, and was raised from the dead – is clearly irrational.
 The dead do not rise.
 All lesser theological arguments aside, this is the fundamental question put before any who hear of Jesus’ story: was he resurrected?
 Was he the son of God?
 Through ages, billions of Christians have answered that question with a remarkably unified profession to the affirmative.
 The Christian says “yes” to the prospect of life beyond death, “yes” to the possibility of a creatively transcendent power available to the world through faith, and “yes” to those difficult questions which can only be answered through metaphysical means.

-My favorite artists bring forth these spiritual questions in their work, even when the subject itself may appear on the surface to be ordinary or natural.
+My favorite artists bring forth these spiritual questions in their work, even when the subject itself may appear on the surface to be common or natural.
 Van Gogh painted fields, but his paintings were about human suffering and loneliness.
 Starry Night is less a treatment of an outdoor view than it is a view into his alienation.
-Good writers do the same: Catcher in the Rye is less about a spoiled, disillusioned youth’s wanderings than it is J.D.
-Sallinger's empathetic identification with a lost, friendless soul.
+Good writers do the same: Don Quixote is less about a crazy man’s chivalrous misadventures and wanderings than it is a terrifying commentary on the human capacity for self delusion.
 Art which addresses openly humanity's spiritual side makes for some of the most powerful imagery.
-In Son of Man, I sought to bring forth mystical themes found in William Blake and conflate them with the abstracted flesh of Francis Bacon (I hope you can see the influence of both of these artists in my work).
+In Son of Man, I sought to bring forth mystical themes found in William Blake's work and conflate them with the abstracted flesh of Francis Bacon.